wordofwarning/wordofwarning.org/current/2026-worksahead/birkinshaw/index.md

 #### Entry
 FREE: there's no ticketing… just turn up to Social Experiment!

-Time: Thursday 11 June 2026, Social Experiment starts at 6pm and ends *by about* 9pm<br>Duration: within Social Experiment, *How To Be Content* lasts *about* 45 minutes.
+Time: Thursday 11 June 2026, Social Experiment starts at 6pm and ends *by about* 9pm.

+Duration: within Social Experiment, *How To Be Content* lasts *about* 45 minutes.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 2), Oxford Rd, Manchester M15 6JA.